LoginRadius/engineering-portal/content/how-enum-tryparse-works-in-csharp/index.md

 ## How to overcome this behavior of Enum.TryParse()

-To overcome this behavior of Enum.TryParse() we can follow below approaches
+To overcome this behavior of Enum.TryParse() we can follow the below approaches.

 ### 1. Using Enum.IsDefined() method with Enum.TryParse() method